CareerPortal is optimized to work on multiple platforms.

 Perform other duties and responsibilities as assigned.

-SUPERVISORY RESPONSIBILITIES: Supervise and evaluate the performance of assistant principal, teachers, campus counselor, diagnostician, aides, coaches, and support staff.
+Supervise and evaluate the performance of assistant principal, teachers, campus counselor, diagnostician, librarian aide, coaches, and support staff.